liqd/adhocracy3/src/adhocracy_core/docs/authentication_api.rst

 -------------------

 Once the user is logged in, the backend must add add header field to all HTTP requests made for the user: "X-User-Token".
-It`s value is the received "user_token", respectively.
+Its value is the received "user_token", respectively.
 The backend validates the token.
 If it's valid and not expired, the requested action is performed in the name and with the rights